FAQs

 What is our legal structure?

 We have created a legal entity called “PC Hops Development, LLC”.
-This LLC will buy the land, finance the construction loan, and contract with all of the various professionals to manage and build the project.
+In a standard cohousing condominium development, this LLC would buy the land, finance the construction loan, and contract with all of the various professionals to manage and build the project.

 How do we intend to resolve disagreements?

 We have standardized on a book called “Nonviolent Communication, A Language of Life” by Marshall Rosenberg.
-We expect everyone in the group to get a copy, read it, and use the ideas and techniques.
+We expect everyone in the group to get a copy, read it, and use the ideas and techniques in our group interactions.